jgomo3/nebrios_docs/source/index.rst

 Forms
 -----

-Forms are gernerally the fastest way to interact with NebriOS.
-With very simple scripts you can create forms that allow users in your system to accuratly submit and interact with a large ammount of information.
+Forms are generally the fastest way to interact with NebriOS.
+With very simple scripts you can create forms that allow users in your system to accurately submit and interact with a large amount of information.
 It's also likely that you want to create a form for users outside your system, a survey perhaps, which is also possible.
 Those are called public forms.
 Let's see what a form looks like.

 Here's an `example form <https://demo.nebrios.com/interact/hello_form>`_ and here's the `code <https://scripts.nebrios.com/adamnebbs/demo-form-with-every-option/>`_ it took to produce it.